AnalyticsAutomated/CommandRunner/README.rst

 out_glob is an array of file suffixes which we want to gather up when the command completes.

+env_vars is a dict of key:value strings which is used to set the unix environment variables for the running command.

 Note that only tmp_id, tmp_path and command are required.
 Omitting input_data or out_glob assumes that there are respectively no input files to